tdbgamer/atlanta_fp_rust/PITCHME.md

 #### Cons
 - GIL limits parallel processing.
-- Very slow
-    - Pypy is making things better, but still needs work to be compatible with legacy Python libraries.
+- Very slow.
+Pypy is making things better, but still needs work to be compatible with legacy Python libraries.
 - Difficult to refactor.
-    - Efforts like Mypy might improve this in the future, but would require mass adoption to be useful in many cases.
+Efforts like Mypy might improve this in the future, but would require mass adoption to be useful in many cases.

 +++